braxtonhall/bobs-server/src/secret-dj/README.md

 # Not blocking a v1 release

+- for the owner, the table should show who has and has not yet submitted
 - the comment boxes need max-width instead of hard coded widths
 - word breaking on comment boxes
 - Migrate success/error messages to session express-session